rtCamp/Frappe-Manager/docs/commands/create.md

 **Arguments**:

-* `BENCHNAME`: Bench name, also its domain.
-A bare name becomes mybench.localhost.  [required]
+* `BENCHNAME`: Bench to create, or BENCH/SITE to add a site to a bench that already exists.
+A bench name is just a name: 'shop' creates a bench 'shop' serving a site 'shop.localhost', and a name that is already a domain serves that domain.  [required]

 **Options**: